csmoore2/CS30-RPG/README.md

-# Elemental Battle of Mages
+# Elemental Battle of the Mages

 ## Running the Game